ACID BASE AND SALT

 Ans2: Acids which we obtain from minerals or inorganic substances are term as mineral acids.
 Some examples are HCl, HNO3, H2SO4.

-Qs3: Mention the limitations of Arrhenius acid –base concept.
+Qs3: Mention the limitations of Arrhenius theory acid –base concept.

-Ans3: The limitations of Arrhenius acid-base concepts are-
+Ans3: The limitations of Arrhenius theory of acid-base concepts are-

-- According to this concept, we define an acid or base on the basis of their dissociation in aqueous solutions.
+- According to this concept [ARRHENIUS THEORY], we define an acid or base on the basis of their dissociation in aqueous solutions.
 Thus, the concept refers to aqueous solution only.
-It cannot explain the acidic and basic property of compounds in solvents other than water or non-aqueous solvent like liquid ammonia, benzene etc.
+It cannot explain the acidic and basic property of compounds in solvents other than water or non-aqueous solvent like liquid ammonia, benzene etc in ARRHENIUS THEORY.

-- This concept demonstrate that a base must yield OH– in aqueous medium.
-Thus, the theory fails to explain the basic nature of compounds like ammonia (NH3), methyl amine ( CH3NH3), aniline (C6 H5 NH2) etc. similarly acidic nature of compounds like BF3 or AlCl3 web cannot explain by this theory.
+- This ARRHENIUS THEORY concept demonstrate that a base must yield OH– in aqueous medium.
+Thus, the theory fails to explain the basic nature of compounds like ammonia (NH3), methyl amine ( CH3NH3), aniline (C6 H5 NH2) etc. similarly acidic nature of compounds like BF3 or AlCl3 web cannot explain by this ARRHENIUS THEORY.
 As these compounds do not produce H+ ions in aqueous solutions.

 Qs4: What is Passive iron in acid base salt?

 Ans4: iron looses its chemical reactivity when it comes in contact with hot and concentrated nitric acid.
 This inactive iron we term as passive iron.
 In presence of concentrated HNO3 a layer of iron oxide forms on the surface of metallic iron.
 This layer prevents any further reaction of the acid with the metal iron.
-In this way, it loses the reactivity.
+In this way, it loses the reactivity as told in ARRHENIUS THEORY.

-Qs5: We should dilute acid by adding concentrated acid into water, but we should not add water into acid.
+Qs5: We should dilute acid by adding concentrated acid into water, but we should not add water into acid in ARRHENIUS THEORY.
 Why?

 Ans5: If we add water to acid then large amount of heat will be produced.
 It causes the acid to boil.
 As a result, the acid may spurt out from the beaker and cause serious accident.
 Apart from this, the glass beaker may break due to evolution of excess amount of heat.
 So, we must add acid gradually to large amount of water with continuous stirring to distribute the heat evenly.